maelfabien/maelfabien.github.io/_posts/2019-1-10-EC2_Cassandra.md

 b.
 Modify the ``` cassandra-rackdc.properties ``` file :

-We will consider the simplest framework here : we won't specify any rack name or data center name.
-Just comment the two lines that are not commented :
+We will consider the simplest framework here: we won't specify any rack name or data center name.
+Just comment on the two lines that are not commented :

 ![image](https://maelfabien.github.io/assets/images/Cassandra_rack.jpg)

-The configuration is now ready !
+The configuration is now ready!

 ## Try the connection between every Cassandra node